 Your posture may be causing your shoulder pain

-Previously, we have written about seated posture and ergonomics while sitting and gaming, and it’s important to recognize how your posture and battle station set-up contribute to how your body handles stress.
+Previously, we have written about seated posture and gaming, and it’s important to recognize how your posture and desk set-up contribute to how your body handles stress.

 The most common shoulder pain experienced by gamers is mouse shoulder.
-Of course, this injury will occur more frequently in PC gamers; however, console gamers are not immune to developing biceps tendinosis (the actual name of this injury).
+Of course, this injury will occur more frequently in PC gamers; however, console gamers are not immune to developing bicipital tendinopathy (the actual name of this injury).

-Biceps tendinosis is a chronic repetitive strain injury.
-This means the biceps muscle is being shortened too frequently without the counter of lengthening under tension.
+Bicipital tendinopathy develops due to chronic movement imbalance.
+This means the biceps [brachii] muscle is being shortened too frequently without the counter of lengthening under tension.
 And, poor posture will exacerbate this imbalance.

 In console gaming, leaning forward with your elbows or forearms on your thighs or knees with the controller out in front of you will create a lot of unnecessary tension into the biceps muscle(s).